Notre Dame MBA

 At Notre Dame, we are dedicated to increasing access to the One-Year and Two-Year MBA for those who are committed to grow the good in business and who are prepared for the academic rigor of a top MBA program.

-The One-Year and Two-Year Notre Dame MBA programs are offering a GMAT/GRE test waiver for the 2020-2021 recruiting cycle in response to the hardships caused by the pandemic.
+The One-Year and Two-Year Notre Dame MBA programs are offering a GMAT/GRE test waiver for the 2021-2022 recruiting cycle.
 Following are some helpful FAQs for prospective students.

 Each candidate should choose whether or not they want to request a waiver of standardized test requirements based on their particular circumstances.
 Test scores do provide an additional data point in determining academic readiness.

-If you have had difficulty scheduling a test, you should consider requesting a waiver as part of your application.
-We will place more weight on your other qualifications.
+We will place more weight on other factors such as undergraduate GPA and course rigor.
 Requesting a waiver does not hurt your chances for admission.